kumuluz/kumuluzee-cors/README.md

 CORS supports:

- * **Browser script perspective**: Allowing cross-domain requests, which are subject to tihter controls on the types of data that is exchanged.
+ * **Browser script perspective**: Allowing cross-domain requests, which are subject to tighter controls on the types of data that is exchanged.
   Cookies, for instance, are blocked unless specifically requested by the XHR author and allowed by the cross-domain web-service.
- * **Web service perspective**: By utilising the origin URL reported by the browser the target cross-domain web service can determine, based on its origin policy, wheather to allow or deny the request.
+ * **Web service perspective**: By utilising the origin URL reported by the browser the target cross-domain web service can determine, based on its origin policy, whether to allow or deny the request.

 CORS specification is available at [CORS](https://www.w3.org/TR/cors/).